So What is a Good GPA for Law School Admissions?

 On the low end, expect to have a GPA of ~3.5 if you want good chances at any of these schools, though there are appears to be some wiggle room at Georgetown and, as already discussed, Northwestern.
 Expect that you will have to have an LSAT score that is very strong for that school to have good chances with a lower end LSAT.

 The Big Picture

-If law school might be in your future, do everything you can to claw for GPA points, as it can heavily affect your outcome in your admissions cycle.
-Generally it is thought that GPA accounts for something close to 25% of whether or not you get in to a certain school.
+If law school might be in your future, do everything you can to claw for GPA points, as it can profoundly affect your outcome in your admissions cycle.
+It is thought that GPA accounts for something close to 25% of whether or not you get into a particular law school.

 For more on the subject of LSAT and GPA requirements for law school admissions, please check out the sister article to this, ‘What Is A Good LSAT for Law Schools?’

 Best of luck in your cycles!